 Mike Brossart started with the City in 1996.
 He was appointed Assistant Finance Director in 2003 and Finance Director in 2013.
 Mike is a Certified Public Accountant (CPA) and holds Bachelor of Science degrees in both Accounting and Marketing from Florida Southern College.
 Mike is a graduate of Leadership Lakeland Class XXXII and Leadership Polk Class XII.
 Mike is a member of the Government Finance Officers' Association (GFOA) and a Certified Public Manager (CPM).
-Mike is also Treasurer of the Achievement Academy's Board of Directors.
+Mike is Vice President of the Achievement Academy's Board of Directors.
+Mike is also Chair of the Public Improvement Endowment Board.